 Address: Calle Tacón, Plaza de Armas

 Cooled by sea breezes, Plaza de San Francisco faces the harbor at the entrance to Old Havana.
 The carefully-restored buildings impart a well-loved feel to this cobbled square.
-Plaza de San Francisco is blessed with two famous buildings, the Lonja del Comercio, with its stunning central dome, and the Basilica Menor de San Francisco de Asis featuring a tower that provides stunning views over Havana and the sea.
+Two famous buildings grace Plaza de San Francisco: the Lonja del Comercio, with its stunning central dome, and the Basilica Menor de San Francisco de Asis, featuring a tower that provides beautiful views over Havana and the sea.
 Reputed to have the best acoustics in all of Cuba, the basilica is used primarily for musical concerts; check in with the attendant for current events.
 Also in the square, is the Fuente de los Leones, a white marble fountain.
-Once a freshwater supply to passing ships, this "fountain of the lions," was carved by Giuseppe Gaggini who donated it to the country in 1836.
+Once a freshwater supply to passing ships, this "fountain of the lions," was carved by Giuseppe Gaggini, who donated it to the country in 1836.

 A pleasant place for a seaside stroll with beautiful harbor views, the Castillo de San Salvador de la Punta is rich in history and has played a key role in the maritime defense of Havana.
-It was designed by three men; Giovanni Battista Antonelli, Juan de Tejeda, and Cristobal de Roda and built over a 21 year span from 1589-1610.
+It was designed by three men: Giovanni Battista Antonelli, Juan de Tejeda, and Cristóbal de Roda, and built over a 21-year span from 1589 to 1610.

 Strategically located on the western edge of Havana's harbor, the Castillo de San Salvador de la Punta was linked with another of Havana's four fortresses, Castillo de los Tres Reyes del Morro, via a brass and wood chain during times of uncertainty.
 In the case of an attack, this link was tightened and enemy ships were prevented from entering the harbor.
 Of all the interesting monuments here, the most important is the equestrian statue of General Maximo Gomez.